 The fact that Keller has successfully used auger cast piles for around 90 percent of high-rise towers in the area, achieving several world records along the way, helped convince the consulting engineers to meet with Keller and develop an auger cast pile design solution.
-That solution was then presented by Keller to FDOT and general contractor (Archer Western-de Moya joint venture), who green-lit the project.
+That solution was then presented by Keller to FDOT and the general contractor (Archer Western-de Moya joint venture), who green-lit the project.

-After an intense negotiation, Keller was awarded the contract and started on site in September 2019.
+After intense negotiation, Keller was awarded the contract and started on site in September 2019.
 Work began by carrying out a rigorous regime of test piles, with support from affiliate GEO-Instruments and specifically Area Manager Lee Gabriel.

 Lee’s team installed sister bar strain gauges for the load-bearing O-cell tests, as well as a shape array instrument to measure deflection during lateral tests.
-“Usually, we’d measure lateral pile movement at the surface, but for this project Keller wanted to provide a greater level of reassurance,” he says.
-“So that’s why we installed the instruments inside the pile casing to monitor movement for the top 60 feet of the pile, with sensors spaced every 0.5 metres.
+“Usually, we’d measure lateral pile movement at the surface, but for this project, Keller wanted to provide a greater level of reassurance,” he says.
+“So that’s why we installed the instruments inside the pile casing to monitor movement for the top 60 feet of the pile, with sensors spaced every 0.5 meters.
 Data was collected every minute during the test and was made accessible to the client via a dedicated website for easy access and review while the test was ongoing.

 Over the next couple of years, Keller will work in phases to install more than 2,000 auger cast piles, with diameters of 30 and 36 inches, up to depths of 134ft.